codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 toc: true
 ---

-Integrate Codefresh Classic with Codefresh's Hosted GitOps for deployments powered by managed Argo CD.
+Integrate Codefresh CI with Hosted GitOps for deployments powered by managed Argo CD.
 Use Codefresh Classic for pipelines, and Codefresh Hosted GitOps for deployments.

 Codefresh Hosted GitOps includes a dedicated report image step that both reports and enriches deployed images.
-Add the report image step in your Codefresh Classic pipeline and reference integrations with issue-tracking and container registry tools for Codefresh to retrieve and enrich image information.
+Add the report image step in your Codefresh CI pipeline and reference integrations with issue-tracking and container registry tools for Codefresh to retrieve and enrich image information.

 For a brief overview of what you get with Codefresh Hosted GitOps, read the next section.

-For information on how to connect Codefresh Classic to Codefresh Hosted GitOps, see [CI integration with Codefresh Classic](https://codefresh.io/docs/gitops-integrations/ci-integrations/codefresh-classic/){:target="\_blank"}.
+For information on how to connect to Hosted GitOps, see [CI integration with Codefresh Classic]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/codefresh-classic/).

-## Codefresh Hosted GitOps features
+## Hosted GitOps features

 ### Hosted and hybrid runtimes
 Codefresh Hosted GitOps is based on a hosted environemt, with the runtime hosted and managed by Codefresh.